maciej-mlynski/ModerPortfolioSimulator/README.md

 1. Posibility to fill missing values by mean listing price before weekend occurred (365 days freq case)
 2. Remove most correlated assets.
-3. Improve rebalancing method: It could do rebalanceing in a specified percentage range for. eg if weight of singular asset will exceed 10% of approved weight.
-4. Deliver more summary indicators.
+3. Deliver more summary indicators.
-5. Benchmark your investment against a benchmark such as the S&P 500 (calculate beta)
+4. Benchmark your investment against choesen index such as the S&P 500 (calculate beta)
-6. Check how the parameters would change if you invested a certain amount regularly
+5. Check how the parameters would change if you invested a certain amount regularly
-7. Add: Sharp ratio with risk free rate or benchmark, add Sertino Ratio and give user posibilities to choose
+6. Add: Sharp ratio with risk free rate or benchmark, add Sertino Ratio and give user posibilities to choose
-8. Calculate daily VAR by varriance or Monte Carlo simulation and propose the size of the opposite position in order to protect the capital (Black Scholes Model)
+7. Calculate daily VAR by varriance or Monte Carlo simulation and propose the size of the hedge position in order to protect the capital base on Black Scholes Model